-Emma was raised in Hertfordshire and studied in London as an undergraduate before moving to Trinity College, Cambridge to study for a PhD under the supervision of Gareth Stedman Jones.
-After a postdoctoral fellowship at Sidney Sussex, Cambridge and a one year temporary post at Sheffield University, she joined the University of East Anglia in 2005, where she is now a professor of Modern British History.
+Emma was raised in Hertfordshire and studied History at QMW, London University where she was awarded the Draper Prize for her finals results.
+After an MA at UCL, she moved to Trinity College, Cambridge to study for a PhD under the supervision of Gareth Stedman Jones.
+In 2000 she was awarded the Thirlwall Prize and Seeley Medal, awarded annually for the best history dissertation at Cambridge University.
+After a British Academy postdoctoral fellowship at Sidney Sussex, Cambridge and a visiting fellowship at l’université de Paris VIII, and a Gilder-Lehrman Senior Fellowship in New York, she joined the University of East Anglia in 2005, where she is now a professor of Modern British History.

-She lives in Norwich with her husband, David Milne, and two children, Benedict and Anna.
+She lives in Norwich with her partner, David Milne, and two children, Benedict and Anna.